postman-solutions-eng/backstage-postman-plugin/README.md

 # Run it locally as a demo

-If you like to get a feeling how this plugin behaves in a preconfigured backstage instance, run a [demo docker image](https://github.com/postman-solutions-eng/backstage-postman-plugin/pkgs/container/backstage-postman-plugin) locally.
-Please adjust the `-e` environment parameters to your Postman org (see 👇 for their meaning).
+To get a feel for how this plugin behaves in a preconfigured Backstage instance, run a [demo Docker image](https://github.com/postman-solutions-eng/backstage-postman-plugin/pkgs/container/backstage-postman-plugin) locally.
+Adjust the `-e` environment parameters to match your Postman organization (see details below 👇).

 ```sh
 docker run -p 3000:3000 -e POSTMAN_SYNCH_TAG=backstage -e BACKSTAGE_ORG_NAME="Postman Backstage Demo"  -e APP_BASE_URL=http://localhost/ -e POSTMAN_API_BASE_URL=https://api.postman.com -e POSTMAN_API_KEY=PMAK-yourkey -e POSTMAN_TEAM_DOMAIN=yourdomain-without-http-prefix.postman.co -e PORT=3000 --rm -it --platform linux/amd64 ghcr.io/postman-solutions-eng/backstage-postman-plugin:1.0.5-sqlite
 ```
+> [!CAUTION]
-**Caution** Please note that this demo setup should not be used for ANY production purpose or with production data.
-Implementation in production will still require installation of the plugin in a customers Backstage instance(s) as described 👇.
+> This demo setup is not intended for production use or for handling production data.
+For production environments, you must install the plugin on your Backstage instance(s) following the installation instructions provided below 👇.

 # Installation